4 DAYS FROM $599

 A cruise along Amsterdam’s canal ring and a visit to the esteemed Rijksmuseum

 Today, embark on a lovely cruise along Amsterdam’s 17th-century canal ring, a UNESCO World Heritage Site.
 You will then visit the recently renovated Rijksmuseum, home of Amsterdam’s premier art collection, including works by such Dutch masters as Rembrandt and Vermeer.
+Enjoy an afternoon at leisure with shuttle service into the city center, or join an optional tour of the Jewish Cultural Quarter.
 Later, gather with your fellow travelers for the Captain’s Welcome Dinner and Reception.

 Embark on a walking tour of Nijmegen, the oldest city in the Netherlands

-This morning, enjoy a guided walking tour of Cologne, getting a chance to learn about this city’s rich history.
-After the tour, you'll also have free time to explore on your own.
-Cultural Connection: Some evening entertainment onboard the ship offers the perfect coda to your day.
+This morning, enjoy a guided walking tour of Cologne, getting a chance to learn about this city’s rich history . . . and its beer!
+You'll also enjoy a sampling of the local Kölsch beer on your tour.
+Afterward, you'll have free time to explore on your own.
+Cultural Connection: Some evening entertainment on board the ship offers the perfect coda to your day.

 Meet the “count” of Reichsburg Castle, sip some wine, soak up the scenery

 Spend the morning taking in the scenery in Cochem.
 Later, enjoy a guided visit to fairy-tale Reichsburg Castle, perched atop a steep hill in the quaint town of Cochem on the Moselle River.
 Meet the “count” in the castle and enjoy a glass of the fine Riesling produced in the area.
-Enjoy scenic cruising with commentary in the afternoon.
 This evening, Movie Night features Patton, which will be of particular interest if you've selected to join the optional tour of Luxembourg tomorrow, which includes the American Cemetery where the famous general is buried.

 Discover Schweich on your own, or opt to visit Luxembourg